 2029 |

-Hr.
-De Marchi is a member of the Board of Directors of Ambev.
-He also serves as president of the Operations and Finance Committee, the Governance Committee and the People Committee of Ambev.
-Mr. De Marchi joined Antarctica in 1961 and held various positions during his tenure, including Chief Executive Officer from 1998 to April 2000.
-Mr. De Marchi is currently the President of Fundação Antônio e Helena Zerrenner – FAHZ and a member of the Advisory Board of Itausa S.A.
-In 2023, Mr. De Marchi was bestowed with the honorary title of Chairman Emeritus of the Board in recognition of his invaluable contribution and respected role as former co-chairman of our Board of Directors (noting that such title does not grant any specific authority to its grantee).
-Mr. De Marchi was a member of the board of Instituto de Estudos para o Desenvolvimento Industrial, a member of the board of directors of Itausa S.A. and a member of the deliberative council of Instituto Brasileiro de Ética Concorrencial (“ETCO”).
-Mr. De Marchi has a degree in economics from Faculdade de Economia, Finanças e Administração de São Paulo and a law degree from Faculdade de Direito de São Bernardo do Campo.
+Holds the position of member of the Company’s Board of Directors and serves as President of the Company’s Operations and Finance Committee, Governance Committee and People Committee.
+Mr. De Marchi joined Companhia Antarctica Paulista in 1961, having served in various positions during his tenure, including as CEO in the period between 1998 and April 2000.
+He is currently the President of the Antônio e Helena Zerrenner Foundation – FAHZ and a member of the Advisory Board of Itausa S.A.
+In 2023, Mr. De Marchi was awarded the honorary degree of Chairman Emeritus of the Board in recognition of his invaluable contribution and respected role as former co-chairman of our Board of Directors (noting that such title grants no specific power on the beneficiary).
+Mr. De Marchi was a member of Conselho do Instituto de Estudos para o Desenvolvimento Industrial (Board of the Studies for Industrial Development Institute, a member of the Board of Directors of Itausa S.A., and member of the Deliberative Council of Instituto Brasileiro de Ética Concorrencial (the Brazilian Institute of Competition Ethics) (“ETCO”).
+He holds degrees in Economics from Faculdade de Economia, Finanças e Administração de São Paulo and in Law from Faculdade de Direito de São Bernardo do Campo.

 |